10 Commandments for Success in 2015

 7. If you find yourself in a bad situation, for example at work or in a relationship, make a plan and take the necessary steps to either improve the situation or to move on to a better one.
 If you find yourself in a good situation invest more of yourself into it.

 8. Spend more time with friends and family.
+Try hard to really be with them when you are with them.
+That means turning off whatever problem is mulling around in your head, the TV or your cellphone for just a little while and just be.
 Don’t avoid people you don’t like.
 They will help you learn a great deal about yourself.

 9. Work hard!
 Be wary of easy answers and quick fixes.
 Creating anything worthwhile whether it’s a painting, a career, a relationship or a life is hard work.